Arctic Trek II

 My maps indicated a small lake just a half mile down the slope from my camp, and I set my sights on it.
 It also looked like a good way to cut some time off of my route, shooting through a gap between hills and then down into the Glacier Valley proper.
 I still hadn't had a good view of the valley, and I was eager to see the long view.

-wide winter path that I had followed across the pass!
+At first the travel was no problem through thin spruce forest, but I quickly found my way into thick tussocks.
+I should have stayed on the wide winter path that I had followed across the pass!
 The last 1/4 mile to the lake was grueling.
 I was thirsty and the lake was so close, but the tussocks made every step a struggle.

 When I finally got there and sat down to filter some water I realized that I hadn't put on any mosquito repellent.
 A horde descended but I was quick and went for my insecticide before they could eat me alive.
 It was a frantic action hurried by the pressing fear of itch, the buzzing and swarming mass producing a mild hysteria that could only be cured by the cessation of the threat.
-I struggled to pull the repellent out of my pack, but got i
+I struggled to pull the repellent out of my pack, but got it and dowsed myself before I lost too much blood.
+With the mosquitoes circling at a safe distance and my body covered with corrosive chemicals, I started pumping water.
+When I'd got a couple quarts I stopped and drank it all.
+I was so thirsty.

 The east side of the valley was my intended route.
 Jack had told me about a flat bench running along that side for quite some distance that would provide better hiking ground.
 As long as I stayed in the trees I'd avoid most of the tussocks, he'd said.
 And always look for the white lichen on the ground.
 That indicates harder substrate.
 I tried to follow his advice but somehow I kept finding meadows full of the damn tussocks.

 I struggled with the little bastards periodically as I moved along.
 I hadn't figured out how to spot the easier terrain, so I would come out of forested and easy areas into great stultifying tussock fields.
 In an effort to avoid the difficult hiking I dropped down off the bench and onto the valley floor.
 I'm not sure if that was the right move or not, but I was able to find animal trails that helped my passage a lot.
 Down in the valley bottom I found a group of small, shallow lakes that seemed to be a haven for birds.
-There were a lot of very noisy sandpiper-like fellows that would follow me around, yelling at me and telling me to go away, and occasionally I'd see a an owl circling above the meadows, hunting in broad daylight.
-The arctic is strange indeed.
+There were a lot of very noisy sandpiper-like fellows that would follow me around, yelling at me and telling me to go away, and occasionally I'd see a an owl circling above the

 I only made five miles or so before I was pretty exhausted.
 At the river's edge I found some bear and wolf tracks in the mud and made camp on a gravel bar not far from them.
 To the west was Swede Creek, and up the valley I was beginning to see the higher mountains that were my goal.
 My feet were sore from all the tussock hiking of the last two days, but I was excited and ready for a new day.